Grand Island, New York: Period after the American Revolution

 In 1815, New York State purchased Grand Island and other small islands in the Niagara River from the Iroquois nation for $1,000 in hand, and annually a perpetuity of $500 every June.
 The treaty was signed by Governor Daniel D. Tompkins, Peter B. Porter, Chief Red Jacket, Falling Boards, Twenty Canoes, Sharp Shins, Man Killer, and others.
 The Senecas reserved the right to hunt fish and fowl on the islands.

-In 1824, in a precursor to modern Zionism, journalist and Utopian Mordecai Manuel Noah tried to found a "Jewish homeland on Grand Island."
+In 1824, journalist Mordecai Manuel Noah tried to found a "Jewish homeland on Grand Island."
 It would be called Ararat, after Mount Ararat, the Biblical resting place of Noah's Ark.
 However, the idea failed to attract Noah's fellow Jews, and it never got further than a ceremonial laying of a cornerstone.
 MacArthur Award-winning cartoonist Ben Katchor fictionalized Noah's scheme for Grand Island in his graphic novel The Jew of New York.

 The town of Grand Island was organized in 1852 from part of the town of Tonawanda.

 On August 25, 1993, the Seneca Nation commenced an action in the United States District Court for the Western District of New York to reclaim land that allegedly was taken from them without the approval of the United States.
 The Senecas argued the 1815 transaction with New York State violated the Trade and Intercourse Act of 1790, which prohibited Native American lands from being sold without the federal government's consent.
 The Senecas sought the ejection of more than 2,000 property owners on the island.
 By decision and order dated June 21, 2002, the trial court held the subject lands were ceded to Great Britain in the 1764 treaties of peace and the subject lands were not owned by the Seneca at the time of the 1794 Treaty of Canandaigua.
 New York state's purchase of them in 1815 was intended to avoid conflict with the Senecas over land it already owned.
 This decision was appealed, and the United States Court of Appeals for the Second Circuit affirmed the trial court's decision on September 9, 2004.
 The Senecas then sought review of this decision by the Supreme Court of the United States, which was denied on June 5, 2006.